 For example, future levels of funding for Medicare Advantage may be affected by continuing government efforts to contain healthcare costs and may further be affected by federal budgetary constraints.
 Congress periodically considers reducing or reallocating the amount of money the federal government spends on healthcare programs including the Medicare Advantage program, and CMS annually sets the rates and other financial factors that influence the amount of money Medicare Advantage organizations receive from the government.
 Furthermore, Medicare remains subject to the automatic spending reductions imposed by the Budget Control Act of 2011 and the American Taxpayer Relief Act of 2012 ("sequestration"), subject to a 2% cap, which has been extended several times, most recently by the Consolidated Appropriations Act of 2023, and is effective through 2032 with respect to Medicare benefit payments (i.e., all payments for programs and activities under Title XVIII of the Social Security Act).
-Adverse economic conditions may put pressures on federal budgets as tax and other federal revenues decrease while the population that is eligible to participate in Medicare Advantage programs increases, creating more need for funding.
-This may require Congress and/or CMS to seek to reduce Medicare Advantage spending, which may result in reductions in funding for the Medicare Advantage program or contraction of covered benefits.
+Adverse economic conditions may put pressures on federal budgets as tax and other federal revenues decrease while the population that is eligible to participate in Medicare Advantage program or contraction of covered benefits.
 A reduction (or less than expected increase), a protracted delay, or a change in allocation methodology in government funding for Medicare Advantage, as well as termination of one or more CMS contracts, may materially and adversely affect our results of operations, financial position and cash flows.